iOS Swift SDK

 import MLCSwift

-let chat = ChatModule()
+let engine = MLCEngine()

 let modelLib = "model-lib-name"

-let input = "What is the capital of Canada?"
+content: "What is the meaning of life?"

 }